SallyLim/HTMLCreator/README.md

 As a user, I want to be able to:
 - save all the elements of my website at anytime and when quitting of the application
 - have previous session loaded when application is opened

+## Instructions for Grader
+- You can generate the first required event by ...
+  When app is run for the first time, the title is already generated.
+It can be seen on the top of the html viewer in the middle.
+You an do other edits by clicking on the edit menu on the right or clicking on title on the left hand layout menu.

+- You can generate the second required event by...
+  Add a body of text to the web page by clicking on "Add new body of text" at the edit control bar on the right side under "BODY OF TEXT edits".
+Afterwards, you will be able to see that a new body of text has been added on the layout menu on the left side under "Body of text".
+You can also see the change in the html viewer in the middle.
+You an do other edits by clicking on the edit menu on the right or clicking on title on the left hand layout menu.

+- You can locate my visual component by...
+  The html viewer in the middle of the app constantly updates to show what the page will look like.

+- You can save the state of my application by...
+  The "Save" button on the top left can be used to save progress.
+When pressing "Quit", it will also ask you if you want to save before quitting as well.

+- You can reload the state of my application by...
+  When the application is reopened, the previous session will be automatically loaded, real-time changes can be viewed in the html viewer.